 - Better conversion tracking from email because there’s only one product to track

-- The ability to track different calls to action and copy and see which one performs best for a single product
+- The ability to track different calls-to-action and copy to see which one performs best for a single product

 - More creativity when testing specific vs. non-specific subject lines